Most articles about persuasion techniques tend to promise quick results.

 I’m not saying you should say weird stuff.
 Just say things that go against their everyday script.

-You can make a slightly contradictory observation, “I always hear people say how much they love working from home, but honestly, I kinda miss the chaos of the office.”
+– You can make a slightly contradictory observation: “I always hear people say how much they love working from home, but honestly, I kinda miss the chaos of the office.”

-Or someone says, “Man I hate Mondays” and you say, “Really I kinda like Mondays.
+Or someone says, “Man, I hate Mondays,” and you say, “Really, I kinda like Mondays.
 They feel like a fresh start.”

-You can make observations, use humor, make unexpected compliments, and make connections between two seemingly unrelated topics…
+There are many other ways to break their autopilot, like: You can make observations, use humor, make unexpected compliments, and make connections between two seemingly unrelated topics.

-You just have to pay attention to the conversation and the environment around, and whatever you say… you say it casually, you say it with confidence.
+And it’s not that difficult.
+You just have to pay attention to the conversation, and whatever you say… You say it casually and with confidence.
+There’s no need to make it weird.
+Just express yourself freely.

 #9 The Moral Authority Frame

 They passionately make their case.
 And when it’s your time to speak, you can notice in their face that they’re not actually listening.
 They’re thinking about what to say next.
-Or they constantly interrupt you which is annoying as hell.
+Or they constantly interrupt you, which is annoying as hell.

-This is one of the cases, where you need to use the Moral Authority Frame.
+This is one of the cases where you need to use the Moral Authority Frame.

 It’s when you frame their behavior as inconsistent or unfair while positioning yourself as having the moral high ground.
 It’s very subtle but will allow you to instantly take control of the conversation.